 Bring 8 cups of water and 1/2 tbsp. salt to a rapid boil.
 Then, fill a large bowl with ice and cold water and set aside.

 Heat a large soup pot over medium heat.
 Add butter and oil.
 When the butter is melted add onion, carrots, celery, broccoli stem, and garlic.
 Cook for 8-10 minutes, stirring often until the vegetables are cooked.
-Add mustard, nutmeg, chicken (or roasted garlic base), salt, and pepper.
-Stir well and cook for another minutes.
+Add mustard, nutmeg, salt, and pepper, cook for about 30 seconds.
+Stir in the chicken (or roasted garlic base) and cook for another 30 seconds.

 Next, add the milk and cream.
 Stir and turn down the heat to medium-low.
 Cover and cook for 10 minutes, then whisk in cheddar cheese slowly, keep stirring until the cheese is melted.
 Turn down the heat to very low.